Texas Woman's University logo

 1994

-Opened all academic programs to qualified male students.
+Opened all programs to qualified men.

 Find Scholarships at Texas Woman's University